-Currently a senior scholar at the Yale Center for British Art, he has previously been director of the Museum of Arts and Design; head of research at the V&A; and curator at the Chipstone Foundation in Milwaukee.
-He is editor of Craft Capital: Philadelphia’s Cultures of Making, published by CraftNOW in conjunction with Schiffer on the occasion of the ACC national conference.
+Currently a senior scholar at the Yale Center for British Art, he has previously been director of the Museum of Arts and Design, head of research at the V&A, and curator at the Chipstone Foundation in Milwaukee.
+He is editor of Craft Capital: Philadelphia’s Cultures of Making, published by CraftNOW Philadelphia in conjunction with Schiffer Publishing on the occasion of "Present Tense: 2019."
 Adamson’s publications include Fewer Better Things: The Hidden Wisdom of Objects (2018); Art in the Making (2016, co-authored with Julia Bryan-Wilson); The Invention of Craft (2013); Postmodernism: Style and Subversion (2011, co-edited with Jane Pavitt); The Craft Reader (2010); and Thinking Through Craft (2007).
 Most recently he has completed a biography of the artist Lenore Tawney, included in the John Michael Kohler Art Center’s exhibition catalogue Lenore Tawney: Mirror of the Universe.

 Ryan graduated from Washington & Jefferson College with dual degree in history and entrepreneurship.
 Following college, he worked as an auction specialist at Samuel T. Freeman & Company, heading the 20th-century design department.
 He has traveled to arts and crafts sites in England, Europe, and the United States and attended a variety of arts and crafts conferences.
-In 2004, Ryan and his brother Eric opened The Franklin Fountain, a turn-of-the-century soda fountain ice cream parlor in Old City, Philadelphia, that has received international acclaim.
-In 2011, the Berley Brothers purchased and preserved nearby Shane Confectionery, the oldest candy shop in America, and they continue to handcraft sweets onsite in the old-world tradition.
-They have been featured in Smithsonian magazine, the New York Times, and Food & Wine and received preservation awards for their work.
+In 2004, Ryan and his brother Eric opened The Franklin Fountain, a turn-of-the-century soda fountain/ice cream parlor in Old City, Philadelphia, that has received international acclaim.
+In 2011, the Berley brothers purchased and preserved nearby Shane Confectionery, the oldest candy shop in America, and they continue to handcraft sweets onsite in the old-world tradition.
+They have been featured in Smithsonian magazine, New York Times, and Food & Wine and received preservation awards for their work.
 Ryan has curated and lectured on craftsmanship, history, baseball, and confectionery at local and international institutions.
 Since 2015, Ryan has been a board member of the Rose Valley Museum & Historical Society, where he is curator of the Rose Valley Museum.
 Ryan and his partner Lizzie, along with her sister Mary Ellen and brother Jim, are the resident caretakers of the house at Thunderbird Lodge, a 1904 masterwork by William L. Price in Rose Valley.

 In 2014, Bye founded Knot & Burl Studios, a sculpture and fine furnishings studio in Seattle.
-Her large scale, site-specific installations blend traditional craft knowledge into modern sculptural spaces.
+Her large-scale, site-specific installations blend traditional craft knowledge into modern sculptural spaces.
 Bye works in wood, metal, leather, glass and organically sourced materials.
 She sells to private and public collections, and her work can be found in Chicago, Seattle, Alaska, Boston, New York, London, and Paris.
 Bye is an active advocate for cultural growth that empowers artists.
 She is a frequent lecturer and advocate for women and gender non-binary individuals within the maker/arts fields.

 Seth C. Bruggeman

 A graduate of the College of William & Mary’s PhD program in American studies, Bruggeman studies the role of memory in public life, and particularly how Americans have used objects – in museums, monuments, historic, sites, and other commemorative spaces – to exert control over how we understand the past.
 His courses concern American cultural history, material culture, memory, and public history.
 His books include Commemoration: The American Association for State and Local History Guide (Rowman & Littlefield, 2017), Born in the USA: Birth and Commemoration in American Public Memory (University of Massachusetts Press, 2012), and Here, George Washington Was Born: Memory, Material Culture, and the Public History of a National Monument (University of Georgia Press, 2008).